-Phalaenopsis, or moth orchids, are the most stylish and sophisticated plants you can grow in your home or office.
-They make fantastic houseplants, especially for beginners, and their fabulous blooms last for months on end – making orchids an excellent gift.
+Phalaenopsis orchids, or moth orchids, are the most stylish and sophisticated plants you can grow in your home or office.
+They make fantastic houseplants, especially for beginners, and their fabulous blooms last for months on end – making orchids not only a popular Christmas flower gift, but a great gift for any occasion (Check our top plants gift list).

 The hardest thing about orchids is choosing one.
 Pick an orchid in a single color such as purple, pink, or yellow for a pop of color.
 Or for a more captivating look, choose one with fun splashes of color.